Ayush2049/JOBPORTAL-WITH-AI-RESUME-MATCHING/README.md

 - ⚡ **MongoDB Integration** for efficient data storage
 - 🧑‍💻 **Modern UI with Responsive Design**
 - 💬 **Real-time updates** for applications and postings
+-  💬 **Real-time chats** to maintain communication between employers and applicants to resolve queries

 ---